seasonedcc/croods/docs/docs/the-fetch.md

 ## Using Fetch

-You can achieve the same with the `Fetch` component:
+You can achieve the same result (but with cleaner code) using the `Fetch` component:

 ```
 import { Fetch } from 'croods'